This guide will help you:

 First, I want to note these three general activities to improve your mental and physical health.
 They are important because sometimes people think that psychedelic medicines are a solution to a health issue when really, they just need more consistent sleep.
 They are typically the biggest levers you can pull to improve general health and should not be neglected.

-- Journaling – Writing helps unbox and process stuff living in the subconscious.
-The more you’re aware of these things and ‘clean them out’ by writing them down, the healthier your mental state will be.
-The first journaling technique is called Morning Pages where you keep writing whatever comes to mind.
+- Journaling – Writing helps uncover and process things living in your subconscious.
+The more you’re aware of these things and process them through writing, the better your mental state will be.
+The first journaling technique we recommend is called Morning Pages where you keep writing whatever comes to mind.
 The second technique is called Future Self Journaling which helps you consciously rewrite your patterns through intention.
 You can download the Future Self Journaling PDF here.

-- Yoga – There are many forms of yoga, from Yin which is more restorative to more physically demanding styles like Power Yoga.
-Yoga means ‘union’ and is great for getting in touch with your body and presence.
+- Yoga – There are many forms of yoga, from restorative Yin yoga to Power yoga.
+Yoga means ‘union’ and is great for increasing your mind-body awareness and discovering where your body is experiencing blockages.

-- Professional Talk Therapy – Engaging in CBT talk therapy is a very popular form of therapy that is successful in itself and when paired with psychedelics, the resulting benefits may be exponential.
+- Professional Talk Therapy – Engaging in CBT talk therapy with a therapist or clinical psychologist is a very popular and effective form of therapy.
+It can be even more effective when paired with psychedelics.

-Other factors to be mindful of are: the frequency you do the exercise (e.g. how many times per week), the amount of effort and attention you give it (e.g. not getting distracted), and the duration of time.
+Other factors to be mindful of are (A) the frequency you do the exercises, (B) the amount of effort and attention you give it, and (C) the duration of practice.
+All three factors matter a lot and can exponentially increase your results when you maximize them.

 Benefits of Intentions

-Truth is that you don’t need an intention….but having one can be very beneficial and gives a higher probability of receiving what you’re seeking.
-Key Benefits:
+Truth is that you don’t absolutely need an intention to have a positive experience…but having one is largely believed to give people a higher probability of receiving what they’re seeking.

 - Feel Better – simply establishing an intent means you’re treating the experience with respect and honor and this will embody you and radiate to the collective energy in the group, making the overall experience feel better for everyone.